boofiboi/FiveM-Discord-Presence/README.md

 #### Do you have a new style for the presence in mind and want it included?
 You can do 2 things:

  1. Add it into the script yourself according to the [Wiki](https://github.com/boofiboi/FiveM-Discord-Presence/wiki/Creating-a-new-style) and then submit a pull request.
- 2. Create a new issue describing how you want to look it, and depending if I like it I might add it into the script.
+ 2. Create a new issue describing how you want it to look, and depending if I like it I might add it into the script.

 # Final words